inbalpaz/CLANS/README.md

 In addition to clustering the sequences in space, the visualization tool enables to explore the data in various ways, which include manual interaction with the graph (rotation, panning, zoom-in and out, selection of data-points), different views of the data, several selection options, grouping and coloring the data (or a subset of it) by different features.

 • **Command-line tool** (executed using the ‘-nogui’ flag), which can be used to obtain a matrix of sequence similarities by running all-against-all BLAST search.
 In addition, it can run the Fruchterman-Reingold force-directed graph layout for a defined number of iterations and save the results in a clans-formatted file which can later be loaded and presented in the visualization tool.
 This is recommended for large datasets (>5000 sequences, depending on the computer resources), in which the clustering process is slow and there is no advantage in visualizing it.

-The BLAST search is only available in the command-line mode.
+The BLAST search is only available in the command-line mode and requires an installation of Blast+ on the target computer.

 ## Installation